 Interestingly, the shorter time from bleeding to endoscopic treatment in in-hospital bleeders did not seem to counterweight their higher mortality and morbidity when compared to Ops.
 Both Ips and Ops died mostly from cardiovascular events in our study.
 The lack of correlation between the time to endoscopy and rate of mortality could be possibly explained by the higher comorbidities that Ips carry.

 Ips required more vasopressor use and FFP transfusions.
-In addition, they had a longer total LOS and length of hospitalization post-endoscopy compared to Ops which is conform to the findings of previous studies[31,32,35].
+In addition, they had a longer total LOS and length of hospitalization post-endoscopy compared to Ops, which conform with the findings of previous studies[31,32,35].
 Moreover, Ips required a higher number of PRBC transfusions.

 Multiple logistic regression analysis was performed to evaluate for independent predictors of mortality.
-Our data showed that in-hospital patient status, hematemesis type of bleeding, endoscopic finding of duodenal ulcer and number of PRBC transfusions independently predicted mortality in our study population.
+Our data showed that in-hospital patient status, hematemesis type of bleeding, endoscopic finding of duodenal ulcer, and number of PRBC transfusions independently predicted mortality in our study population.
 Our results confirm the findings of prior studies.
-Additional predictors of mortality suggested by previous reports include advanced age, hemodynamic instability at presentation, red blood in nasogastric aspiration and occurrence of re-bleeding[36].
+Additional predictors of mortality suggested by previous reports include advanced age, hemodynamic instability at presentation, red blood in nasogastric aspiration, and occurrence of re-bleeding[36].

-Many findings in this study confirm the previous studies even though it represents the most recent study performed in a teaching hospital in the United States, and thus latest guidelines regarding management of upper GI bleed would have been applied on our population.
+Many findings in this study confirm the previous studies, even though it represents the most recent study performed in a teaching hospital in the United States, and thus the latest guidelines regarding management of upper GI bleed would have been applied on our population.
 All previous studies concurred on Ips carrying more comorbidities than Ops.

 An important limitation of our study is that comorbidities were not reported in each group, however comorbidities are considered non-modifiable factors that are inherent to the patient’s characteristics.
 Similarly, H. pylori carriage rate could not always be defined.
-The retrospective design was also a limitation introducing recall bias and limiting our control on the gathered data from the charts.
+The retrospective design was also a limitation, introducing recall bias and limiting our control on the gathered data from the charts.

-In conclusion, in-hospital AUGIB is associated with a significantly higher mortality and morbidity as shown by prolonged total LOS, higher pressure support requirement, number of patients requiring FFP units and mean number of PRBCs units used.
+In conclusion, in-hospital AUGIB is associated with a significantly higher mortality and morbidity, as shown by prolonged total LOS, higher pressure support requirement, number of patients requiring FFP units, and mean number of PRBCs units used.
 Antithrombotic use was noted to be a prominent risk factor for in-hospital AUGIB.
-Remarkably, the shorter time from bleeding to endoscopic treatment in in-hospital bleeders did not seem to counterweight their higher mortality and morbidity when compared to Ops.
-Larger scale studies are warranted to help discern whether this observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders and to confirm the interesting findings of our study.
+Remarkably, the shorter time from bleeding to endoscopic treatment in in-hospital bleeders did not seem to counterbalance their higher mortality and morbidity when compared to Ops.
+Larger scale studies are warranted to help discern whether this observation is related to increased comorbidities and antithrombotic use in in-hospital bleeders, and to confirm the interesting findings of our study.

 Article Highlights